COSC3020/log-o-proof-kkrweb/README.md

 might help with the notation for mathematical expressions.

 $T(n) \in O(f(n)) \iff \exists c, n_0: T(n) \leq c \cdot f(n) \forall n \geq n_0$

+//

+Name: Kane Kriz
+Date Started: 13 Feb 2025

+Response, Proof: INCOMPLETE

+//

+Plagiarism Acknowledgement: I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.

+Citations: